FourierSR: A Fourier Token-based Plugin for Efficient Image Super-Resolution: Experiments

 \subsection{Benchmarks Evaluation}

-We choose existing efficient SR methods, including CNN-based methods, \eg, EDSR~\cite{lim2017enhanced}, CARN~\cite{ahn2018fast}, and Transformer-based methods, \eg, LBNet~\cite{gao2022lightweight} as benchmarks to evaluate our FourierSR's effectiveness.
-As shown in TABLE~\ref{tab: performance}, for existing efficient methods, our FourierSR as a plug-and-play brings an average PSNR gain of 0.18 dB in five test sets, the average increase of Params and FLOPs counts of 0.6\% and 2\% of the original size.
+We choose existing efficient SR methods, including CNN-based methods, \eg, EDSR~\cite{lim2017enhanced}, CARN~\cite{ahn2018fast}, and Transformer-based methods, \eg, LBNet~\cite{gao2022lightweight}, as benchmarks to evaluate our FourierSR's effectiveness.
+As shown in TABLE~\ref{tab: performance}, for existing methods, our FourierSR as a plug-and-play brings an average PSNR gain of 0.18 dB in five test sets, the average increase of Params and FLOPs counts of 0.6\% and 2\% of the original size.
 Furthermore, we compare the visual results of original benchmarks and benchmarks plus our FourierSR in Fig.~\ref{fig: visual_benchmarks}.
-Due to the improved global ability of models after embedding our FourierSR, existing methods can handle a larger range of features as well as more subtle features.
-As a result, existing SR methods plus our FourierSR facilitate the correction of incorrectly recovered textures and the elimination of artifacts introduced by reconstruction.
+Due to the improved global ability of models after embedding our FourierSR, existing methods can handle a larger range of features, as well as more subtle features.
+As a result, existing methods plus our FourierSR facilitate the correction of incorrectly recovered textures and the elimination of artifacts introduced by reconstruction.
+Since our method enhances the model's ability to capture features by expanding its receptive field.
+Textures, due to their higher structures, benefit more from this enhancement and are thus more visibly improved.
+In contrast, other areas like details, may not show as pronounced a change because they tend to have tinier structures.